 Because of my experience with babies I feel completely comfortable with the female body and breastfeeding however I understand if you prefer quiet and privacy.
 I know that to get a full let-down and a good feed sometimes you need to be on your own.
 I am happy to get myself a drink and give you space.

 I am also happy to hang out and chat with you to hear about your new baby and how you are adjusting to new motherhood.
 I would also love to capture images of you breastfeeding if you would like to capture this special time with your baby.
 Please let me know if you need anything or if you would like some space.

 Please don’t feel the need to rush your baby’s feeding.
 I know that when you’re bottle feeding your baby needs frequent burp breaks and that breastfeeding takes as long as it takes!
 Some babies finish a full feed in 10 minutes and others are 30 minutes on each side.
+If we rush your baby or stop their feeding before they are full and finished eating, they will not be fully relaxed and satiated.
+They will also need feeding again soon and we will actually spend more time overall trying to sooth and eventually feed them.
 I can always keep myself busy tidying up after myself, sanitizing or just hanging out with you to hear about your new baby.

 Feed on demand

 I know some parents prefer to feed their baby on a schedule but for your time in the studio I recommend that you take a flexible approach and follow your baby’s feeding cues.
 In normal situations your baby is not being handled as much as they are during photos and so they can go longer without food.
 In the studio setting babies are happier and sleepier if they are full so I suggest feeding baby whenever he is hungry.